Drug of Choice

-No, except in rare instances, when FDA may require pre-approval of promotional materials as part of an enforcement action.
+No, pre-approval of promotional materials is not required except in rare instances.
+For example, FDA may require pre-approval of promotional materials as part of a compliance action.
 However, OPDP provides opinions on proposed advertisements and labeling pieces before use upon request by an applicant.
 Note that accelerated approval products are under a "presubmission" requirement.
 The accelerated approval regulations require that applicants submit to FDA copies of all promotional materials prior to the intended date of dissemination or publication.

 What is a reminder advertisement?

 Under 202.1(e)(2)(i), reminder advertisements are identified as an exemption to the advertisement regulations, including the provisions under 202.1(e) to provide a brief summary.
 Reminder advertisements " . . . call attention to the name of the drug product but do not include indications or dosage recommendations for use of the drug product. . . . and, optionally, information . . . containing no representation or suggestion relating to the advertised drug product."
 Reminder advertisements cannot make a representation about the product or suggest a use for the product.